 The nearby resort of Rusutsu is also well equipped with 2 large hotels right at the base of the resort.
 There are group lessons available in a wide variety of languages including English for every level.
 Rusutsu has a large arcade with skill-tester machines, a 4-D cinema and an indoor merry-go-round.
 The terrain is great for developing skills with a large number of beginner and intermediate runs right next to huge powder forests.
 This resort was designed to keep skiers of every level entertained, so this resort is won’t disappoint!

-If you’re after an all-in-one resort experience, then Sahoro or Tomamu are your go to destinations.
-These resorts are very family friendly with tonnes of activities for kids of all ages, including tubing, ice sculpting classes, ice slides and more.
-Tomamu even has their own ice-skating rink!
-The terrain at both resorts offers large areas for beginners as well as some advanced runs.
+If you’re after an all-in-one resort experience, Tomamu is your go to destinations.
+This resort is very family friendly with tonnes of activities for kids of all ages, including tubing, ice sculpting classes, ice slides and own ice-skating rink!
+The terrain offers large areas for beginners as well as some advanced runs.
 Lessons can be offered in English, but it’s best to book ahead when planning your holiday.

 Furano is located in central Hokkaido and is definitely a very happy medium between traditional and new age Japan.
 The town of Furano is right at the base of the resort, and there are a number of accommodation options including hotels and apartments.
 There are now English lessons available for all ages, and good ski rental options.
 The terrain here is great with lots of advanced to expert runs as well as large beginner areas.
 This region is much less crowded than at some of the more well-known resorts, but there are still many of the same services and activities available which is great news for skiing families.